-Built Form Element Development Requirement Area Lower level to be a maximum of 1000sq.m, with a maximum of 450sq.m for the upper level.
-Expansion of the current building footprint along the northern facade is permitted to be a maximum of 4.5m from the northern most point of the existing building only.
-Expansion along eastern and southern facades not permitted.
-Building Height Building heights should not exceed 8.0m (two storeys) above ground level.
+Built Form Element Development Requirement Built Form Element Development Requirement Area Lower level to be a maximum of 1000sq.m, with a maximum of 450sq.m for the upper level.
+Building Height Building heights should not exc forms may extend above this he Expansion of the current building footprint along the northern facade to be a maximum of 4.5m only.
+Expansion along eastern and southern facades not Access Key public entries to be locatedAllow for public use of the roof permitted. the public space in front of the Building Height Building heights should not exceed 8.0m (two storeys) above ground level.
 Roof forms may extend above this height to provide articulation.
-Upper Level Setbacks The upper level should be set back 4m from the northern building frontage, 7.5m from the western frontage and 11m from the eastern building frontage.
-The upper level setback can be used as balcony space.
-Access Key pedestrian entries are to be located along the western and northern frontages. · Loading access to be located along the southern and eastern frontages.
-Building Design New additions and extensions to the existing building should integrate with the existing building, be built in a high quality style and utilise natural materials and simple forms.
-Northern and eastern facades should be articulated to reduce visual bulk.
+Allow for public access between of a central set of stairs between Upper Level The upper level should be set back 4m from the northern building frontage, 7.5m from the western frontage and 11m from the eastern building frontage.
+The upper level setback should be used as balcony space. access to the east of the easter Setbacks Loading access to be provided f outside of operating hours Access • Key pedestrian entries are to be located along the western and northern frontages.
+Building Design Utilise high quality style, utilisin Loading access to be located along the southern and eastern frontages. and elements reminiscent of its should appear cohesive with the Building Design New additions and extensions to the existing building should integrate with the existing building, be built in a high quality style and utilise natural materials and simple forms. commercial buildings. • Northern facade to be articulat • Northern and eastern facades should be articulated to reduce visual bulk.
+Balustrade design (along edge c overall building façade design.
 Shading device to be provided on the northern facade.
-Provide for temporary wind protection for outdoor dining areas and use materials that are highly transparent.
-Consider opportunities to incorporate local heritage and interpretation regarding the Fish Co-Op and the fishing industry.
-Public Realm Interface For areas identified as 'Primary Active Frontages' in Figure 20, buildings should provide pedestrian interest and interaction with a permeable façade incorporating windows and door openings with clear glazing.
+Shading device to be provided of Provide for temporary wind protection for outdoor dining areas and use materials that are highly transparent.
+Provide for temporary wind pro that are highly transparent Consider opportunities to incorporate local heritage and interpretation regarding the Fish Co-Op and the fishing industry.
+Consider the opportunity to inc the Fish Co-Op and the fishing Public Realm Interface For areas identified as 'Primary Active Frontages' in Figure 19, buildings should provide pedestrian interest and interaction with a permeable façade incorporating windows and door openings with clear glazing.
+There is the potential that this b This building should respond to the opportunity to incorporate Public Realm Interface For areas identified as 'Primary provide pedestrian interest and hts should not exceed 6.0m (one storey) above ground level.
+Roof xtend above this height to provide articulation.